1.2. Solving Equations by Fixed Point Iteration (of Contraction Mappings)#

 x = np.linspace(a, b)

-title("$y = f_1(x) = x - \cos(x)$ and $y=0$")
+title("Zeros of $y = f(x) = x - cos(x)$, with $y=0$")

-plot(x, f_1(x))
+plot(x, f(x))

 plot([a, b], [0, 0])